unlock-protocol/unlock/locksmith/README.md

 You can configure your connection details in a few ways.
 Here are the suggested methods:

-1. Configure environment variables (Locksmith will recognize these placed in an .env file at the root of the application)
+1. Configure environment variables (Locksmith will recognize these placed in an `.env.dev.local` file at the root of the application)
    * **DB_USERNAME** - Database User
    * **DB_PASSWORD** - Password of User
    * **DB_NAME** - Database Name